 - Requires completion of at least 35 credit hours (AGEC-A, AGEC-B) and 36 credit hours (AGEC-S) in courses numbered 100 and above and that a minimum of 12 of those credits be taken at one or any combination of the MCCCD colleges.
-See First Year Composition [FYC] notes in the following AGEC descriptions and footer for credit minimum exceptions. - All courses applied to the AGEC must be completed with a grade of "C" or better. - A single course can simultaneously count toward a Core Area and one or more Awareness Areas.
-For example, a course in world geography can be used to satisfy [SB] and [G] requirements.
-While multiple requirements can be met with a single course, the credits for that course are only counted one time toward the required minimum total for the AGEC.
-Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC Core Area.
+See First Year Composition [FYC] notes in the following AGEC descriptions and footer for credit minimum exceptions. - All MCCCD courses applied to the AGEC must be completed with a grade of "C" or better. - All MCCCD courses applied to the AGEC must be accepted for transfer credit as a direct equivalent, departmental elective, or general elective credit at ASU, NAU, and UAZ according to the Course Equivalency Guide for the academic year in which the course was taken.
+Courses applied exclusively to the Bachelor of Applied Science are ineligible for inclusion in the AGEC.